Metallacrown: Preparation

 Metallacrowns form via self-assembly, i.e. by dissolving the ligand in a solvent followed by the desired metal salt.

 The first reported metallacrown was MnII(OAc)2(DMF)6[12-MCMn(III)N(shi)-4].
 Metallacrowns can be prepared with a variety of metals in the ring and in a variety of ring sizes.
-In recent years, many other metallacrowns have been prepared, including 9-MC-3, 15-MC-5, and 18-MC-6.
+Many metallacrowns have been prepared, including 9-MC-3, 15-MC-5, and 18-MC-6.
 Ring size is controlled by a number of factors, such as the geometry of the ligand chelate ring, ring metal Jahn–Teller distortion, central metal size, steric effects, and stoichiometry.
 Common ring metals have included V(III), Mn(III), Fe(III), Ni(II) and Cu(II).
 Hydroxamic acids, such as salicylhydroxamic acid, and oximes are commonly utilized in metallacrown ligands.

 Structure

 Many structures have been characterized by single-crystal X-ray crystallography.
 Metallacrowns typically contain fused chelate rings in their structure, which imparts them with substantial stability.
 Metallacrowns have been synthesized with substantial variety.
 Mixed ligand and mixed ring-metal, and mixed-oxidation state metallacrowns are known.
 Inverse metallacrowns have been reported that contain metal ions oriented towards the center of the ring.
 Metallacryptates, metallahelicates, and fused metallacrowns are known.
 Among the interesting features of metallacrowns are the similarities between certain structures and the corresponding crown ether.
 For example, in the 12-C-4, the cavity size is 2.79 Å and the bite distance is 0.6 Å. In the 12-MC-4, the cavity size is 2.67 Å and the bite distance is 0.5 Å.